grace-kerr/copilot-inclusivity-test/Task_3/README.md

 ## ✅ What You Need to Do

 ### Step 1: Refactor the Code
-Open `TransactionProcessor.java`.
-You'll notice the code:
-- Reads a file
-- Parses lines
-- Applies logic
-- Prints output

-Break it down into smaller, more focused methods.
+Open `TransactionProcessor.java` and break it down into smaller, more focused methods.

 ---